-The below quotations table form must also be completed for all applications with actual cost items, summarising the quotes information.
+The quotations table below must also be completed for all applications with actual cost items, summarising the quotes information.

-Any applications with actual cost items not supported by this form will not be progressed past the assessment stage.
+Actual cost items which are not supported by the required written quotations and are not detailed in this quotations table will not progress past the assessment stage.